jwharm/flatpak-gradle-generator/README.md

   implementation 'io.github.jwharm.javagi:adw:0.7.1'
 }

-tasks.sourcesList {
+tasks.flatpakGradleGenerator {
   outputFile = file('flatpak-sources.json')
   downloadDirectory = './maven-local'
 }
 ```

-Run `gradle sourcesList` and it will write a json file with information
+Run `gradle flatpakGradleGenerator` and it will write a json file with information
 about the dependencies:

 ```